Courses and Requirements

 A minor in anthropology consists of five courses, one of which must be at the 300 level.
 A student must take 106 and 113 as two of their five courses.
 Note to juniors and seniors: There are limited seats for juniors in 100 level courses and no seats reserved for seniors.
 The remaining two courses must be at the 200 or 300 level in anthropology or archaeology.

 Beginning with the class of 2022, concentrators will satisfy their social, structural, and institutional hierarchies (SSIH) requirement by taking Anthropology 358.
-Beginning with the class of 2022, concentrators will not be required to take Anthropology 200.
+The class of 2021 satisfies the SSIH requirement by taking Anthropology 200.

 No course taken credit/no credit can be used to satisfy concentration requirements, whether in the anthropology or archaeology track.